notifhy/frontend/privacy.md

 title: Privacy Policy
 permalink: /privacy/
 ---
-# Privacy Policy - January 31st, 2022
+# Privacy Policy - February 13th, 2022
 This Privacy Policy explains how we use and collect your the personal data when you use our application.

 Topics: